-Meanwhile, in the process of the above-mentioned consideration and re-examinations, I noticed some following mistaken speculations due to qualitative results in our previous paper [27].
-Re-experiments showed that protein and mRNA levels of HDAC2 in the heterozygous mutants HDAC2(-/+) were decreased to ~60% of those in DT40 cells (our unpublished data), whereas these two levels had been reported to be kept constant (~90%) by means of the compensation mechanism [69-75].
-RNase protection assay (and Northern blotting) re-examined showed that total amounts of IgM H-chain protein and ratio of secreted to membrane-bound forms of its mRNA were increased in HDAC2(-/+), compared with those in DT40 cells (our unpublished data), though both of the amounts and ratio had been reported to remain unchanged.
-Growth rate of initially generated HDAC2(-/-) mutant clones re-tested (our unpublished data), as well as that of most clones of newly generated HDAC2(-/-) mutants [Chap.
-4], was slightly different from that of DT40 cells, though growth rate of the initial mutants had been reported to be almost similar to that of DT40 cells.
-Pulse-labeling/chase experiment and Northern blotting re-examined showed that protein and mRNA of IgM L-chain really existed as two forms (large and small) and their amounts were increased associated with the HDAC2-deficiency (our unpublished data), though the small form of IgM L-chain had been considered to be a specific proteolytic product of the large form at the C-terminal region.
+Meanwhile, in the process of the above-mentioned consideration and re-examinations, I noticed some mistaken speculations due to qualitative results in our previous paper as follows [27].
+Re-experiments showed that protein and mRNA levels of HDAC2 in the heterozygous mutants HDAC2(-/+) are obviously decreased to ~50% of those as in DT40 cells (our unpublished data), whereas these two levels had been reported to be kept constant by means of the compensation mechanism [69-75].
+Re-examined RNase protection assay (and Northern blotting) showed that total amounts of IgM H-chain proteins and the ratio of secreted to membrane-bound forms of its mRNA are certainly increased in HDAC2(-/+), compared with those as in DT40 cells (our unpublished data), though both of the amounts and the ratio had been reported to remain unchanged.
+Growth rate of initially generated HDAC2(-/-) mutant clones in the re-experiment (our unpublished data), as well as that of most clones of secondly generated HDAC2(-/-) mutants [Chap.
+4], was slightly but truly different from that of DT40 cells, though growth rate of the initial mutants had been reported to be essentially identical with that of DT40 cells.
+Pulse-labeling/chase experiment and Northern blotting re-examined showed that the protein and mRNA of IgM L-chain really exist as two forms (large and small) and their amounts are surely increased associated with the HDAC2-deficiency (our unpublished data), though the small form of IgM L-chain had been considered to be a specific proteolytic product of the large form at the C-terminal region.

-Based on my consideration and enthusiasm as mentioned above, I asked again some members of my research group to study mechanisms of the accumulation and diminution of protein and mRNA levels of IgM H- and L-chains in HDAC2(-/-) as a part of their own research works.
-However, several kinds of approaches gave only following negative (unpublished) data.
-RT-PCR performed on various transcription factors (including promoter and intron enhancer binding proteins) for the IgM H-chain gene showed only insignificant (or no) changing patterns in their mRNA levels in DT40 cells and HDAC2(-/-) mutants at any cultivation stages.
-MNase protection assay carried out on several regions within chromatin surrounding the IgM H-chain gene showed insignificant changing patterns in nucleosome ladders in DT40 cells and HDAC2(-/-) mutants at any cultivation stages.
-In addition, MNase protection assay performed on several genes encoding transcription factors (including Pax5, Aiolos, Ikaros and EBF1) also showed insignificant changing patterns in nucleosome ladders for these genes in both of DT40 and HDAC2(-/-) mutant cells at any cultivation stages.
+Based on my consideration and enthusiasm as mentioned above, I asked again some colleagues of my research group to study mechanisms of the increases and decreases in protein and mRNA levels of IgM H- and L-chains in HDAC2(-/-) as a part of their own research projects.
+However, several kinds of approaches gave only following negative data (unpublished).
+RT-PCR performed on various transcription factors (including some promoter and intron enhancer binding proteins) to regulate the IgM H-chain gene expression showed only insignificant (or no) changing patterns in their mRNA levels in both DT40 cells and HDAC2(-/-) mutants at any cultivation stages.
+MNase protection assay carried out on several regions within the chromatin surrounding the IgM H-chain gene showed insignificant changing patterns in nucleosome ladders in both DT40 cells and HDAC2(-/-) mutants at any cultivation stages.
+In addition, MNase protection assay performed on several genes encoding transcription factors (such as Pax5, Aiolos, Ikaros, EBF1, etc.) also showed insignificant changing patterns in nucleosome ladders for these genes in both DT40 cells and HDAC2(-/-) mutants at any cultivation stages.

-On the other hand, interestingly, Northern blotting using probes specific for the IgM H-chain gene sometimes showed a mere change in amounts of small positive-like RNA molecules having a possibility of alternative splicing product of IgM H-chain mRNA, between DT40 cells and HDAC2(-/-) mutants at the early and late cultivation stages (our unpublished data).
+On the other hand, interestingly, Northern blotting using probes specific for the IgM H-chain gene sometimes showed a mere change in amounts of small positive-like RNA molecules having a possibility of alternative splicing product of IgM H-chain mRNA between DT40 cells and HDAC2(-/-) mutants at the early and later cultivation stages (our unpublished data).
 Since small RNA molecules (such as small nuclear RNA, micro RNA, small interference RNA, anti-sense RNA, etc.) were watched as important players in cell functions at that time, we temporarily focused our attention on these molecules.
-Unfortunately, these findings were not reproducible; therefore, I decided that in our case the small RNA molecules were not worth studying ever since.
+However, the above-mentioned findings were not reproducible; therefore, I decided that in our case these small RNA molecules are not worth studying ever since.